Documents Required to Enter the U.S.

 - Deeds or papers showing that you or your family own property in your home country

-- If you or your family have made numerous visits to the U.S., take along passports (even old ones) to show that you or your family have returned home after each visit
+- If you or your family have made numerous visits to the U.S., passports (even old ones) that show that you or your family have returned home after each visit

 - Proof of membership in a professional organization in your home country